Skip to main content

 Tip

-The MIDI output of Sounds is configured on the MIDI page of the Output properties for Sounds.
+The MIDI output of Sounds is configured on the MIDI page of their Output properties.

 Notice